North Dakota Retirement Guide

 North Dakota has a largely semi-arid climate.
 The state can experience everything from high speed straight-line winds, hail, and thunderstorms to blizzards and tornadoes.
 Springtime flooding is a relatively common occurrence in the Red River Valley.
 In 2009 the American Lung Association rated Fargo as the cleanest city in the country, giving it an A for air quality.

 Per Capita Income and Home Prices

-North Dakota is about in the middle of the country when it comes to rankings for cost of living, with a $57,181 median household income.
+North Dakota is slightly above average when it comes to rankings for cost of living, with a $57,181 median household income.
 The state has the 28th lowest cost of living of all the states.
 The Zillow Home Value Index in late 2016 was $203,600.
-The National Association for Realtors placed median prices for homes in Fargo at $193,800 and in Bismarck at $245,400 in the last quarter of 2015.
+The National Association for Realtors placed median selling prices for homes in Fargo at $204,100 and in Bismarck at $251,000 in late 2016.

 Marginal Income Tax Rates.
 The individual tax system is broken up into five brackets; the top bracket kicks in in the $400s at 2.9% (2016), one of the lowest rates in the country.

 Retirement Income Exemptions. $5,000 can be deducted from military, civil service, and some state/local pensions, minus Social Security.
 Out of state government pensions are fully taxed.
 Retired military pay is generally taxable.

 Social security exemption.
 North Dakota also applies the state income tax to Social Security benefits that are taxable at the federal level.

 Sales Tax: State sales tax is 5%.